SkylineCommunications/dataminer-docs-connectors/connector/doc/Globecast_France_Enhanced_Single_Destination_Transport_Service.md

 # Globecast France Enhanced Single Destination Transport Service

 The Globecast France Enhanced Single Destination Transport Service is an enhanced service protocol.
-The protocol monitors four 'Globecast France Enhanced DTM Channel' services and two Cobalt switches.
+The protocol monitors four "Globecast France Enhanced DTM Channel" services and two Cobalt switches.
 It will collect the active alarms associated with these elements and determine the overall severity.

 ## About